Internet-Anon/BlockTube-Comment-Filters/README.md

 To contribute to the filter list:
 1. Fork the repoitory.
 2. Export the list in the BlockTube settings.
-3. Copy and paste the `Comment` and `Channel ID` sections from your export to the forked list.
+3. Copy and paste the `Comment` and `Channel ID` sections from your export to the forked list (There must be no spaces outside of strings).
 4. Submit a Pull request.